llm-bible/llm-bible.github.io/_publications/üstün2024aya.markdown

 bibkey: üstün2024aya
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.07827"}
-tags: ['Responsible AI', 'Ethics and Bias', 'Efficiency and Optimization', 'Pruning']
+tags: ['Responsible AI', 'Pruning', 'Efficiency and Optimization', 'Ethics and Bias']
 ---
 Recent breakthroughs in large language models (LLMs) have centered around a handful of data-rich languages.
 What does it take to broaden access to